 I’m not a big fan of cooked down berries.
 I don’t like the mushy texture.
 This pie is made using whole berries added right into the pie.
 No stove top cooking.
 The recipe needs 5 cups of berries and you may change around the ratio within the recipe.
 I like blueberries so I used 2 cups.
 Next time, I’ll make it more blackberry heavy.

 If you don’t like one of the berries, remove it and add in more of the others to fill out the recipe.
 Make sure to cut up the strawberries as they will be too thick to cook properly.

 I prefer a buttery crust for a mixed berry pie.
 You don’t have to poke holes (docking) into the bottom crust of this pie.
 I had poked holes with a fork then decided not to blind-bake the crust first.

 You may pre-bake this crust, if preferred, by docking or using pie weights.
 I did not have a problem with a “soggy bottom” during testing.
 Next time, however, I might make the bottom crust thicker and definitely pre-bake.

-I used a long handle wooden spoon to cut lattice strips.
+I used a long handle wooden spoon and a pizza cutter to cut lattice strips.
 You may use a ruler or a 5-wheel pastry cutter.